nginx-proxy/acme-companion/docs/Let's-Encrypt-and-ACME.md

 - Use one `acme.sh` configuration directory (`--config-home`) per account email address.
 - Each `acme.sh` configuration directory can hold several accounts on different ACME service providers.
 But only one per service provider.
-- The `defaut` configuration directory holds the configuration for empty account email address.
+- The `default` configuration directory holds the configuration for empty account email address.
 - When in testing mode (`LETSENCRYPT_TEST=true`):
     1. The container will use the special purpose `staging` configuration directory.
     1. The directory URI is forced to The Let's Encrypt v2 staging one (`ACME_CA_URI` is ignored)